AquaJo/RobloxStarter/README.md

 -   Specific kill option in case of kickout while in start?
 -   Make npm start startup / close faster / more efficient
 -   Maybe create a github workflow automatically building and releasing rbxm - plugins .... (but not just using it here then --> open source building is fun right?)
+-   No sec listener for roblox shutdown on reset

 ## How to Setup?